liamc1994/docs/docs/cc-SHOUTcast-FAQ.md

 ## Can I access my SHOUTcast server's Administrator Summary?

 Of course!
 To access your SHOUTcast server’s admin section, please log in into Centova Cast, click on ‘Admin’ in the left navigation bar.
 If you don't directly get a login prompt press on "Server Admin".
-[block:callout]
-{
-  "type": "danger",
-  "body": "When prompted, please log in as ‘admin’ with your administrator password (which is defined in Centova Cast)."
+> When prompted, please log in as ‘admin’ with your administrator password (which is defined in Centova Cast).
-}
-[/block]

 ## My stream title/url/genre does not change